Coldseal Tallon UPVC window repair

 The particular component shown below from another particular UPVC door make/model is responsible for around 80% of door failures in new/recent builds that we get called to.
 We can see 2 or 3 of this broken part in a single day.
 It’s not unusual for a badly fitted door to jam shut the day the customer has moved in, or the builders haven’t even handed it it over yet.

 Squirting WD40 in the lock, or filing parts off the frame might make your door work better temporarily.
-Without correcting the fault it is just delaying the inevitable.
+Unless you correct the fault it is just delaying the inevitable.

 The above type of remotes was used on older Mercedes vehicles.
 They were unusual in that the remote does not use transponder in the conventional RF range.